 The majority of your expenses will come from moving costs (flights, movers, accommodation etc.) and will depend on your individual circumstances.
 If you have secured employment in Canada, there may also be a moving allowance available to you from your employer.

-Yes, you can live in Canada as a U.S. citizen provided you have the correct work visa or permanent residency status.
+Yes, US citizens can get residency in Canada.
+You can live in Canada as a U.S. citizen provided you have the correct work visa or permanent residency status.
 Canada does not require Americans to renounce their American citizenship.
 If you do decide to go ahead with Canadian citizenship application, you can remain a dual citizen.

 Can I rent an apartment in Canada as a US citizen?